THE HISTORY AND STORY

 Animation and Puppetry

-Frankenweenie took about 2 years to create and approximately 400 crew members and relied on many of Burton’s original drawings and concepts from his original live-action short.
-While also borrowing from 1930s horror classics with the style and names of many of the characters.
+Frankenweenie took about two years to create and approximately 400 crew members and relied on many of Burton’s original drawings and concepts from his original live-action short.
+While also borrowing from 1930s horror classics using the style and names of many of the characters.

 The film was created using Burton’s signature medium of stop-motion animation, which is a very long and painstaking process using highly detailed, hand art methods that create animation by moving each character or object by hand to create a shot, which is 24fps and amounts to about one shot per a week.